den-materials/mongo-intro/readme.md

 #### Installation

-You may already have MongoDB installed on your system, lets check in terminal.
+You may already have MongoDB installed on your system - lets check in terminal.
 Enter: `mongod` (note the lack of a "b" at the end").

 If you receive an error, lets use _Homebrew_ to install MongoDB: